The number of actions in the Philadelphia mass tort litigation rose to 1,327.

 When will the paraquat lawsuit be settled?

-Bellwether trials, which are considered test trials, are scheduled to begin in June 2025.
+Bellwether trials, which are considered test trials, for the Philadelphia Court cases are scheduled to begin in January 2026.
 Even after those cases settle or return a verdict, there will still be thousands of pending cases in state and federal courts.
-Some mass torts take years to settle all related cases, if a settlement is reached.
+Some mass torts take years to settle related cases, if a settlement is reached at all.

 Our toxic exposure litigation experience